palantir/spark/README.md

 # Palantir Distribution of Apache Spark

 This repository, (ported from https://github.com/palantir/spark), contains a fork of Apache Spark.
 It includes a number of changes that are not yet on the Apache master branch that are useful at Palantir.

 Some highlights include:

 - predicate pushdown additions, including a patched version of Parquet
 - various misc bugfixes

+This fork can be used to bring in changes from upstream Spark and publish versions to internal Palantir Artifactory.
+The open-source Spark fork must be maintained in sync with this repository in order to have external visibility on our Spark changes.

 Artifacts are published to [internal-jar-fork-release](https://artifactory.palantir.build/artifactory/internal-jar-fork-release/)
 Spark distribution is published to [internal-dist-fork-release](https://artifactory.palantir.build/artifactory/internal-dist-fork-release/)